NoRedInk/ruby-style-guide/README.md

 * <a name="map-find-select-reduce-size"></a>
-  Prefer `map` over `collect`, `find` over `detect`, `select` over `find_all`, `reduce` over `inject` and `size` over `length`.
+  Prefer `map` over `collect`, `find` over `detect`, `select` over `find_all`, and `inject` over `reduce`.
 This is not a hard requirement; if the use of the alias enhances readability, it's ok to use it.
 The rhyming methods are inherited from Smalltalk and are not common in other programming languages.
   The reason the use of `select` is encouraged over `find_all` is that it goes together nicely with `reject` and its name is pretty self-explanatory.
+  `inject` has been in Ruby longer and thus is just more widely used than `reduce`.
 <sup>[[link](#map-find-select-reduce-size)]</sup>

 * <a name="count-vs-size"></a>